 Once your offer has been accepted, we will ask you for your solicitor’s details.
-It is best to choose a local solicitor so that you can call in to see them to have any legal problems explained in detail, should they occur.
-It also means that you are able to collect any documents from them and sign papers with no delays.
+It is best to choose a local solicitor so that you can call in to see them to explain any legal problems in detail, should they occur.
+It also means that you can collect documents from them and sign papers without delay.
 We can give you the names and numbers of local solicitors if you need them.

 When you have appointed your solicitor, we will write to you and your solicitor and the vendor and their solicitor to start the conveyancing process.

 This is also the time to put your mortgage arrangements in hand.
-You may have a mortgage certificate or a mortgage promise but you need to complete the application form with your mortgage adviser and pay the valuation fees.
+You may have a mortgage certificate or promise, but you must complete the application form with your mortgage adviser and pay the valuation fees.
 We will contact you once your mortgage valuation has been booked.
 It is often cheaper to have the valuer carry out a Homebuyers Survey or Full Building Survey at the same time as the Mortgage Valuation.
-Just discuss this with your Financial Adviser at the time you complete the application.
+Just discuss this with your Financial Adviser when you complete the application.

 This normally takes 7 to 8 weeks on average.
 Much depends on the number of other properties in the chain and the speed at which solicitors work.
 We will keep tabs on the process and give you regular updates.
 You may also contact your solicitor at any stage.

 This normally takes approximately 14 days for your mortgage offer from the mortgage valuation.
-Your solicitor receives a copy too and checks it through.
-You will be required to sign the mortgage offer and the contract once your solicitor has prepared it.
+Your solicitor receives a copy, too and checks it through.
+You must sign the mortgage offer and the contract once your solicitor has prepared it.
 At this stage, you may wish to consider moving dates.
-We will help by talking to the other people in the chain and your solicitor will check that the other solicitors in the chain are ready too.
+We will help by talking to the other people in the chain, and your solicitor will check that the other solicitors are ready too.

 When everyone in the chain has signed their contract and agreed on the moving or completion date, solicitors will be ready to exchange contracts.
-Your solicitor will telephone you to confirm you wish to proceed to make sure they have all your contact numbers.
+Your solicitor will telephone you to confirm your wish to proceed to ensure they have all your contact numbers.
 Once exchanged, the contract is legally binding.
 You will move into the property on the agreed completion date.